 All states have statutes of limitations for filing civil suits after an injury or crime.
 While it is possible that missing these deadlines may prevent you from filing a suit, there are multiple exceptions to these rules.
 In some cases, we are able to file suits after the statute of limitations has passed.

 If you are considering a civil suit in a sexual abuse or assault case, you should speak with an attorney as soon as possible.
-At Soloff & Zervanos, P.C., we can explain your rights and determine whether your case is an exception to the statute of limitations.
+At Soloff & Zervanos, P.C., we can explain your rights and determine whether your case is an exception to the statute of limitations on sex crimes in Philadelphia.
 You can rely on our trial skill and experience if we file a case on your behalf.

 Attorney Jeffrey Fritz will help you pursue appropriate legal action with confidence.
 Mr. Fritz is a charter member and past president of the National Crime Victim Bar Association, an affiliate of the National Center for Victims of Crime.
 He knows exactly how to obtain the full and fair compensation you need to achieve justice.

-There are bills pending in Pennsylvania and New Jersey regarding changing the statutes of limitations for filing civil suits after a crime.
+There are bills pending in Pennsylvania regarding changing the statutes of limitations for filing civil suits after a crime.
 For the most current information, please call us.

 If the abuse took place in more than one state, talk to an attorney right away because the laws are different in every state.

-For a free confidential consultation, please call us at 215-929-7216 or contact us online.
+For a free confidential consultation about Statutes of limitations on sex crimes in Philadelphia, please call us.
 Know your rights.
 Understand your legal options.
 Get compassionate legal representation.